 A 6-lead ECG and heart insights

-The handle’s electrodes also let the Body Scan record a 6-lead electrocardiogram and screen for atrial fibrillation, all while you stand on the scale.
+The handle’s electrodes also let the Body Scan record a 6-lead electrocardiogram and screen for atrial fibrillation (AFib), all while you stand on the scale.
 This is a meaningfully different proposition from the single-lead ECG on most smartwatches, and it is the feature that pushes the Body Scan from “smart scale” toward “home health device.”
 It also computes a more thorough vascular age estimate.
 None of this is a substitute for a doctor’s assessment, but as a daily passive screen it is genuinely useful, especially for people managing heart-health risk factors.

 Accuracy and the honest caveats